The 7 Biggest Nutrition Mistakes You're Probably Making, According to a Dietitian

 I'm not anti-scale, but I do think we put too much emphasis on it.
 As a result, we allow the scale to dictate if we feel like we are making progress or not.
 For a lot of people, it can be more self-defeating than positive reinforcement.
 And most importantly, it doesn't necessarily show the personal growth or the healthy behaviors that you're actually adopting.
 (Related: Real Women Share Their Favorite Non-Scale Victories)

 Plus, most people who are trying to lose weight are working out.
 Most of them are gaining muscle, especially if they're doing any strength-based workouts.
-When we're building muscle, we are going to see a higher number on the scale or that number stay stagnant, which could be discouraging for some.
+When you're building muscle, you're going to see a higher number on the scale or see that number stay stagnant, which could be discouraging for some.
 (BTW, here's why body composition is the new weight loss.)

 Hunger isn't the only reason to eat.
-I truly believe in giving yourself permission to eat in all scenarios so that you can be the expert of your own body.
+I truly believe in giving yourself permission to eat in all scenarios so that you can be the expert on your own body.

-For instance, let's say you "don't eat cookies".
-But you're at this party, and the cookies smell really good, everybody else is eating them, and you want to have a cookie.
+For instance, let's say you "don't eat cookies."
+But you're at a party, where the cookies smell really good, everybody else is eating them, and you want to have a cookie.
 What would happen if you gave yourself endless permission to eat a cookie today, tomorrow, and the next day?
-Suddenly, the cookie stops being a "treat" or a "cheat".
-It's just a cookie, and you're able to really evaluate how good it tastes and how much of it you want to eat—without worrying that you won't be able to have another cookie ever again, so you might as well eat as many as you can.
+Suddenly, the cookie stops being a "treat" or a "cheat."
+It's just a cookie, and you're able to really evaluate how good it tastes and how much of it you want to eat — without worrying that you won't be able to have another cookie ever again, so you might as well eat as many as you can.

 When you think about food this way, you can really stay true to the process rather than getting caught up in the story that you're telling yourself.